admb-project/admb/docs/install/QuickStartUnix.md

 Prerequisites
 -------------

-The following programs are required to be installed on the local computer.
+The following tools are required to be installed on the local Linux computer.

-For Linux,

 * GNU C++
 * GNU stream editor (sed)